JanisseDev/WebCV-Vuejs/README.md

 # WebCV-vuejs

-My custom resume tool made with Vue 3 in Vite.
+A custom resume tool made with Vue 3 in Vite.

 ## Project Setup